LogoLogo

 ./create_kinesis_stream.sh kore-events 1 | jq . > kore-destination.json

-The script uses the AWS CLI to create the Kinesis stream with the specific shard count.
+The script uses the to create the Kinesis stream with the specific shard count.
 It will return a JSON payload with the details you need to create a Destination.
 In the above example, the received data will be written to a file named kore-destination.json.

 The stream is created in the region specified by the environment variable AWS_DEFAULT_REGION.